Sudharsanan-Ravichandran/P5-Data_Exploration_SQL/README.md

 # P5-Data_Exploration_SQL

-To include the 10 advanced SQL questions and their solutions in a GitHub project, you can format them in a `README.md` file using **GitHub Flavored Markdown**.
-Below is an example of how to structure the content:

----

-# Advanced SQL Project: Sustainability Dataset Analysis
+# Advanced SQL Project: Green Supply Chain Analysis

 This repository contains advanced SQL queries for analyzing a sustainability dataset.
 The project focuses on solving complex problems related to renewable energy usage, CO2 emissions, and other sustainability metrics.